 Descending the slope in giant steps is fun but tiring in the deep snow.
 The views are amazing this side of the pass, a whole new world has opened up to us.
 We eat a snack as we rope up at the bottom of the slope ready to walk into the Silvretta glacier.
 The broad Silvretta pass is less than 100m above us yet feels so far.

 The trail gets slushier and slushier the closer we get to the hut.
-I walk into the hut at 5pm, 9 hours since we set out this morning.
-There is a large German hiking group and a Swiss couple at the hut.
+I walk into the hut at 5 pm, 9 hours since we set out this morning.
+There are a large German hiking group and a Swiss couple at the hut.
 Marco is surprised to see us but can fit us in no problem.
 We celebrate our arrival with a Radler as we're taking off our gear.